You have an idea for a children’s story but aren’t sure how to get it started.

 7. The theme.

-It could be that your initial idea is to write a story on bullying or intolerance, or being kind.
-It could be on mixed-families, on honoring parents, or on sibling rivalry.
+Maybe your initial idea is to write a story on bullying, intolerance, or being kind.
+It could be on mixed families, honoring parents, or sibling rivalry.
 It could be on anything you feel is important to ‘convey’ to children.

 The theme is usually something that will help children in their own lives and should be shown subtly.
 Don’t try to hit the reader over his head with it.

-You may not know what the theme is when you first start writing, but along the way it should make itself apparent.
+You may not know the theme when you first start writing, but it should make itself apparent along the way.

 8. The ‘feel’ of your story.